 For businesses, that means strengthening the foundations before the flash: operations, processes, and technology.
 In digital terms, that’s your website infrastructure.
 Speed, security, accessibility, and SEO.
 A strong backend makes every customer experience smoother, even if no one sees the code behind it.

-If Cassotis can eliminate an entire tram system to improve flow, you can probably delete a few unnecessary plugins.
+If Cassotis can eliminate an entire tram system (RIP) to improve flow, you can probably delete a few unnecessary plugins.

 4. Innovate with Intention